Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Related work

 \section{Related work}

 \textbf{Inverse problems with diffusion priors:} Diffusion models \citep{dhariwal2021dmsbeatgans, ho2020ddpm, song2019generativemodellingbyestimatinggradients, sohl2015deepunsupervisedlearning, song2020improvedtechforscorebasedgenmodelling, song2021ddim} are powerful generative models that sample from data distributions by iteratively denoising random noise.
 Several works adapt diffusion priors to inverse problems via likelihood score approximations.
 Diffusion Posterior Sampling (DPS) \citep{chung2023dps} is a foundational method for solving inverse problems in a principled way.
-Its key idea is to approximate the expected conditional likelihood by evaluating the likelihood at the conditional mean, effectively pushing the expectation through the nonlinear function (Sec.~\ref{ssec:prelims}). $\Pi$GDM \citep{song2023pseudoinverseguided} solves linear inverse problems using a better approximation than DPS; MPGD \citep{he2024mpgd} avoids this cost by enforcing data consistency in image space; MCG \citep{chung2022mcg} constrains reconstructions via manifold projections; DDRM \citep{kawar2022ddrm} operates in spectral space; and DAPS \citep{zhang2024daps} decouples diffusion steps.
-Latent diffusion priors are also used: PSLD \citep{rout2023psld} adds consistency terms, ReSample \citep{song2024harddataconsistency} solves per-step optimization problems, and \citet{chung2024prompttuningforldms} tunes prompts for efficiency.
-These methods, however, do not leverage side information.
+Its key idea is to approximate the expected conditional likelihood by evaluating the likelihood at the conditional mean.
+Recent work has focused on improving performance by leveraging the manifold constraints \citep{he2024mpgd} and by decoupling diffusion steps \citep{zhang2024daps}.
+Latent diffusion priors are also used: PSLD \citep{rout2023psld} adds consistency terms, ReSample \citep{song2024harddataconsistency} solves per-step optimization problems, and \citet{chung2024prompttuningforldms} tunes prompts for efficiency. \textit{None of these methods, however, leverage side information}.